-As a young Silicon Valley start-up that champions community, Ironclad believes that corporate social responsibility and pro bono work should be built into the very foundation and fabric of our company.
+As a mature Silicon Valley technology company that champions community, Ironclad believes that corporate social responsibility and pro bono work should be built into the very foundation and fabric of our company.
 It just makes sense.

 A great example of this vision in action happened last month at the Onetta Harris Community Center in Menlo Park on the San Francisco Peninsula.
 In December, Ironclad successfully completed our first pro bono initiative by partnering with Legal Services for Prisoners with Children (LSPC) on their Annual Community Giveback.